rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 Project setup
 ~~~~~~~~~~~~~
-- Go to ``File/Open`` and select the folder in which you cloned Cutter
+- Go to :menuselection:`File --> Open` and select the folder in which you cloned Cutter
-- Go to ``File/Settings/Build, Execution, Deployment/CMake``.
-In the ``CMake Options`` field enter ``-DCUTTER_USE_BUNDLED_RADARE2=ON``
+- Go to :menuselection:`File --> Settings --> Build, Execution, Deployment --> CMake`.
+In the :guilabel:`CMake Options` field enter ``-DCUTTER_USE_BUNDLED_RADARE2=ON``
-- Open ``cutter/src/CMakeLists.txt`` using project file list on the left side of the screen
+- Open :file:`cutter/src/CMakeLists.txt` using project file list on the left side of the screen
-- A yellow bar with message "CMake project is not loaded" should appear, click "Load CMake project"
+- A yellow bar with message :guilabel:`CMake project is not loaded` should appear, click :guilabel:`Load CMake project`

 Changing CMake configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Go to ``File/Settings/Build,Execution,Deployment/CMake``.
+Go to :menuselection:`File --> Settings --> Build,Execution,Deployment --> CMake`.
 CMake options are specified the same way as on command-line ``-DOPTION_NAME=VALUE``.

 Building, Running, Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Follow the `Clion documentation <https://www.jetbrains.com/help/clion/qt-tutorial.html#debug-renderers>`_ for how to configure Qt type debugger renderers.
 If you are using MSVC toolchain
-it can use ``qt5.natvis``.
+it can use :file:`qt5.natvis`.
 In rest of the cases you can use ``.gdbinit`` or ``..ldbinit`` based approach similar to one described for :ref:`VSCode setup<vscode-debug-setup>`

 Editing Qt .ui files
 ~~~~~~~~~~~~~~~~~~~~
 Default CLion behavior for opening .ui files is `somewhat buggy <https://youtrack.jetbrains.com/issue/CPP-17197>`_.
 Double clicking the file does nothing, but it can be opened by dragging it to text editor side.
 This can be somewhat improved by changing `file association <https://www.jetbrains.com/help/clion/creating-and-registering-file-types.html>`_.
-Open ``File/Settings/Editor/File Types`` and change type association of \*.ui files from "Qt UI Designer Form" to either "XML" or "Files Opened in Associated Applications".
+Open :menuselection:`File --> Settings --> Editor --> File Types` and change type association of \*.ui files from :guilabel:`Qt UI Designer Form` to either "XML" or :guilabel:`Files Opened in Associated Applications`.
 First one will open it within CLion as XML file and the second will use the operating system configuration.

 Visual Studio